net7be/razor-pages-parcel-demo/README.md

 - [x] Publishing was not configured - Add the static folder in what's to be published.
 - [x] Remove the unused JS libs that are statically downloaded.
 - [x] Test that the source maps are working: we probably need --public-url.
+- [ ] Add Babel with preset env.
+- [ ] Explain how to run and publish the app (same as for the Spring Boot project).